eric-spoerner/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-With the same suspension coil data, analyze if all manufacturing lots in total as well as each unique lot are statistically different from the population mean of 1,500 PSI.
+Using the same suspension coil data, this test analyzes if all manufacturing lots in total as well as each unique lot are statistically different from the population mean of 1,500 PSI.

 To do this we will be using a one-sample t-test for each sample, comparing the data against the population's μ<sub>0</sub> of 1,500.